 1. Be Patient

-Carroll started her new fiddle leaf fig journey back in February of 2018 and by June, most of her new plants do not yet have much new growth.
+Jackye started her new fiddle leaf fig journey back in February of 2018, and by June, most of her new plants do not yet have much new growth.
 It takes at least four to eight weeks for new cuttings to root and up to 6 months for the newly rooted cuttings to start growing new leaves.

 Many growers give up and throw away their cuttings before they detect the new roots and give up on the baby plants before they have time to start putting out new leaves.
 But patience pays off; of the 61 cuttings she took, all but 3 produced roots.